Ant Control Toronto

 Ants are constantly on the hunt for food.
 A colony will send out workers in all directions to forage.
 If they find a source of food, they will return to the colony and create a trail of pheromones that will direct other workers to the food.

 Ants will eat almost any type of food, but are typically attracted to sugary liquids, crumbs, oil and grease.
 Once they enter your home and find a suitable source of these foods, they will start hauling it back to the colony.
-This can result in huge numbers of ants invading your home.
+This can result in huge numbers of ants invading your home which will require ant control services to exterminate the colony once and for all.

 How to prevent ants from invading your home

 Ants can enter buildings through any size gap or opening.
-The most common places ants gain entry into your home include cracks in foundations and walls, and gaps around pipes and moldings.
+Based on ant exterminators, the most common places ants gain entry into your home include cracks in foundations and walls, and gaps around pipes and moldings.

 Keeping your home’s structure properly maintained is crucial to keeping ants out.
 Ensure that all cracks in walls and foundations are repaired, and have doors, windows, and entry points sealed.